 - The HW platforms for safe- and panel-PCs are the tried and tested COTS components VX3035 and TRACe HMID104 from the company KONTRON, which were designed for the railway market and have at their disposal multicore processors.

-- The PikeOS Hypervisor from SYSGO AG, being the COTS component complete with available expansions, is used as the operating system for the safe-PC and panel-PC modules.
+- The PikeOS Hypervisor from SYSGO GmbH, being the COTS component complete with available expansions, is used as the operating system for the safe-PC and panel-PC modules.
 On both PC modules the first expansion relates to the Certifiable IP Stack (CIP) in order to guarantee the IP-based network communication (ETH/IP).
 In addition, the CoreAVI component for OpenGL-based representation of the ETCS Human-Machine Interface (HMI) is used on the panel-PC module.

 - In order that the ETCS components required for a demonstration are able to be implemented, platform-independent SCADE models from the openETCS project [ETC16] have been resorted to for the HMI and kernel component SDM.
 This step of integrating components via the SCADE suite thus complies with the model-based approach.
 The SCADE suite provides the direct generation of source code from the SCADE model for PikeOS.

 - For integration of the functional SW components on the PikeOS separation kernel for the safe-PC and panel-PC, initial resource and time partitioning are performed by corresponding integration projects in accordance with the necessary safety requirements so that the functional components are able to operate free of interference.